tailcallhq/tailcallhq.github.io/docs/intro/architecture.md

 ## High-Level Architecture

 The clients and the services remain the same with an addition of three components viz.
-The **Composition Spec** (also known as the “Blueprint”), Schema **Registry,** and the Tailcall **Gateway**.
+The **Composition Spec** (also known as the “Blueprint”), Schema **Registry,** and the Tailcall **Proxy**.

 ![Tailcall Architecture Diagram](/img/tailcall-architecture.png)

 The Schema Registry serves as a repository for the metadata that outlines how the APIs are structured.
 This metadata encompasses a range of information, including details about the service endpoint, the input schema associated with the endpoint, and any pertinent security and resilience parameters.
-Upon receipt of a client request via the gateway, the system dynamically retrieves the corresponding metadata from the registry.
+Upon receipt of a client request via the proxy, the system dynamically retrieves the corresponding metadata from the registry.
 It then uses this information to shape its logic and effectively communicate with the client's microservices, ensuring efficient and secure request handling.

 ## Composition Specification (Blueprint)